Calculating eigenvectors in max-algebra by mutation-sunflower method: Mutation--sunflower method for calculating max--eigenvectors

-and consequently, $a_{lj_l}a_{j_lr_1}\cdots a_{r_ki} <g_{li}$ (since $g_{ii}=1$).
-This is contradiction, because both sides of the inequality are the heaviest weights of paths from node $l$ to node $i$ by Lemma \ref{L11} and the fact that; for $i\neq j$, the $ij$th entry of $\Delta (A)$ is equal to the greatest weight of an $i-j$ path.
-Thus, $g_i$ is a max-eigenvector of $A_s^*$.
-Since $A_s^*$ has only one non zero entry in each row, it has only one independent max-eigenvector.
-Hence $g_i$ is a principal-sunflower max-eigenvector related to $A_s^*$.
+This is a contradiction in both cases, because both sides represent the heaviest weights of paths from node $l$ to node $i$ (by Lemma \ref{L11} and the fact that for $i\neq l$, the $li$-th entry of $\Delta(A)$ equals the greatest weight of an $l-i$ path).
+Thus $g_i$ is a max-eigenvector of $A_s^*$, hence a principal-sunflower max-eigenvector related to $A_s^*$.

+Since $i \in N_C(A)$, $\mathcal{C}_s$ and $A_s^*$ were chosen arbitrarily, it follows from Theorem \ref{eig_components} that all mutation-sunflower matrices associated to critical circuits from the same component of $C(A)$ have a common scaled principal-sunflower max-eigenvector. \end{proof}